tischieber/Quantifying-Network-Structural-Dissimilarities/readme.txt

 The experiment consists in computing the D-distance between pairs of known non-isomorphic graphs.

 Generation
 Nauty and Traces are programs for computing automorphism groups of graphs and digraphs.
 They can also produce a canonical labeling.
-See Brendan McKay and Adolfo Piperno's web page for more information.
+See Brendan McKay and Adolfo Piperno's web page (http://pallini.di.uniroma1.it/) for more information.
 Here, we use geng to generate all graphs of a specified class and showg to write graphs in human-readable format.

 Our distance returns a positive value for all the cases here considered.

+The data can be found at (

  Nodes	 #graphs 	Filename
 4	11 	        graph_n=4